Who Am I?

 So, we will often start with a reality check and communication: learning to say what you mean and mean what you say, to hear out your partner non-defensively, to ask for your desires openly without guilt or shame, to express your anger, disillusionment, and disappointments still in a way that is respectful to both/all of you.

-In the process, we might discover issues you bring to the present from your families of origin and past relationships, hurts not forgiven and losses not grieved, ways in which your attitudes, values, believes, and choices affect the situation… and how all these challenges can help you grow, personally and as a unit.
+In the process, we might discover issues you bring to the present from your families of origin and past relationships, hurts not forgiven and losses not grieved, ways in which your conflicting attitudes, values, believes, and choices affect the situation… and how all these challenges can help you grow, personally and as a unit.

 I am passionate about collaborative conflict resolution practices, and invite you to consider them first, with a goal of reaching lasting agreements that address everyone’s interests, including, very importantly, that of any children involved.
 As your journey continues, I welcome both your pain and resilience, and hope to be a resource for you and your family.